loki4j/loki-logback-appender/README.md

 ## Key features:

+- **Support for both JSON and Protobuf formats.**
+With Loki4j you can try out both JSON and Protobuf API for sending log records to Loki.

 - **Optionally order log records before sending to Loki.**
 In order to prevent log records loss, Loki4j can sort log records by timestamp inside each batch, so they will not be rejected by Loki with 'entry out of order' error.